 Wirecard (WDI) Given a €118.00 Price Target by Berenberg Bank Analysts

-Berenberg Bank set a €118.00 ($145.68) price target on Wirecard (ETR:WDI) in a report released on Friday, March 23rd.
-The brokerage currently has a buy rating on the stock.
+Berenberg Bank set a €118.00 ($145.68) target price on Wirecard (ETR:WDI) in a research report released on Friday morning.
+The firm currently has a buy rating on the stock.

 Wirecard AG, a technology company, engages in the provision of outsourcing and white label solutions for electronic payment transactions worldwide.
 The company operates through three business segments: Payment Processing & Risk Management, Acquiring & Issuing, and Call Center & Communication Services.